htl-leo-syp-project-organization/if.05.61_00-class-materials/Units/REST.md

 2. Having a dependency from the html-renderer to the rest functionality is also a problematic situation.
 3. Storing the id of the blog entry as an id in the html element is also a rather weird hack.

 As already mentioned, we will take care of this in the next weeks.
+For all who somehow lost track during this tutorial here is the link to the [project directory holding the complete source](./REST/).

 The [Complete Documentation](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) shows the usage of the remaining request.